YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 Before our work, tree visualization was largely restricted to topological display.
 We pioneered the application of the **Grammar of Graphics** to phylogenetics through [**ggtree**](https://bioconductor.org/packages/ggtree), decoupling evolutionary data from its visual representation.

-<strong>Global Standards:</strong> **ggtree** has become the <em>de facto</em> global standard for tree annotation, cited in thousands of studies across high-impact journals.
+<strong>Global Standards:</strong> **ggtree** has become a widely-adopted tool for tree annotation, cited in thousands of studies across high-impact journals.
 Recognized as a "representative work" for the 10th anniversary of <em>Methods in Ecology and Evolution</em>, it provides a high-level abstraction that allows for infinite extensibility in mapping omics data onto evolutionary histories.

-## Pillar 3: Multi-Layer Synthesis & Spatial Algebra — Mastering Complexity
+## Pillar 3: Multi-Layer Synthesis & Data-Driven Integration — Mastering Complexity

 As omics data reached unprecedented scales, our team introduced the **"Data-to-Tree" paradigm** in foundational work published in [*Molecular Biology and Evolution*](https://academic.oup.com/mbe/article-abstract/35/12/3041/5142656) in 2018 (ESI highly cited).
 This work proposed two comprehensive methods that redefined the integration of heterogeneous data within a unified evolutionary context.